GuentherAtThePhone/TOPT-Extension/README.md

 # README

 This project provides a browser extension to generate TOTP´s with.
-This extension is currently only developed for Firefox Desktop, but more Browser will be supported soon.

 This extension is local first.
 All the secrets are stored local and all the calculation of the codes is local as well.
 Scanning and processing QR-Codes happens all local on your machine.